iwasherefirst2/laravel-multimail/README.md

         ->send(new OrderShipped($order));
 ```

-The `from` mail address can be defined globally or for each mailable: https://laravel.com/docs/7.x/mail#configuring-the-sender
+The `from` mail address can be defined for each mailable: https://laravel.com/docs/7.x/mail#configuring-the-sender

-The difference to MultiMail is, that in MultiMail you specify the mail driver to an email.
-So it would look like this:
+Thus, since Laravel 7, you can send from multiple mail accounts.
+However, you need to specifiy the mail driver on the mail facade and the
+"from" mail address in the Mailable.

+### MultiMail Package

+In the MultiMail package, the email and mail driver combination is stored either in `config/multimail.php` or in the database.
+Thus, the mail driver does not need to be mentioned explicitly.
+When using MultiMail, sending an email may look like this:

 ```
 MultiMail::from('info@example.com')